Qusai (musician)

 Qusai Kheder (قصي خضر, born 1978) is a Saudi rapper, singer/songwriter, record producer, television personality, voice actor, and DJ.
-He is the first professional Saudi hip hop artist.

 In addition to his music career, Qusai has appeared on television as the co-host of Hip Hop Na on MTV Arabia with hip-hop producer Fredwreck, and as a co-host, with Raya Abirached, on MBC1's Arabs Got Talent.

 Biography

 Early years and early music career

 Qusai Kheder was born in Riyadh and raised in Jeddah in the Kingdom of Saudi Arabia.
 A fan of hip-hop since childhood, Kheder began performing and DJing at the age of 15.

 At age 17, in 1996, Kheder moved to the United States to attend college, first to Vermont, and later to the University of Central Florida in Orlando, Florida.

 With the introduction of new partners, Eyesomnia Productions evolved into Eyesomnia Enterprises by 2004.
 Under the Eyesomnia label, Don Legend released two solo albums and also recorded two EPs and a full album as part of the duo Urban Legacy with fellow MC D-Light.
 The track "Jeddah (My Hometown City)" from his first independent album, The Life of a Lost Soul, generated buzz for the artist in his hometown of Saudi Arabia.
 Legend performed regularly at several performance venues and music events in the Orlando area during the early to mid-2000s.
 He also performed in shows in Chicago, Atlanta, New York, and other major U.S. cities.